 How can a homebuyer opt out after opting in?

-Opt-out is immediate if a client requests it directly with a warranty partner.
+Opt-out is immediate if a client requests it directly from a warranty partner.
 If a client reports that contact continued after opting out, that may be a Partner Promise violation.
 Contact support@fixle.com with the inspection address and details so the issue can be reviewed.

 Frequently Asked Questions